SayanBanerjee2000/Undergrad-Projects/Badminton Sports Analysis/Readme.txt

 Court.jpeg – This is an image which is required for project_code file to overlay the results on a court image for better visualization (E.g. Heatmaps, Zone Analysis).

 Test_clip.mp4 – This is the test clip for the project to test the model’s performance and evaluate the players.

+The full project can be found in this link : https://drive.google.com/drive/folders/1uiBO8umZv1Tv7cvvzVDRj2nN-eDQQ8U1?usp=sharing